jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ## Create a user-focused how-and-why question based on the initial idea for the project  {#questiontopics}

 It can help a lot to have a guiding question when you start your research.
 This question should relate to how and why your (potential) users do what they do.
-In many projects, you start with ideas for a future market, product or feature.
-You can use these ideas as a starting point for creating a useful, user-focused research question.
+You might already have an idea for a  future service, product or feature.
+You can use such ideas as a starting point for creating a useful, user-focused research question.
+Here is how you do this:

+1. Take your inital ideas for a future market, product or features
-First, ask yourself why the product idea would be good for something people do.
-Then ask, how and why they do this.
+2. Ask yourself, why the product idea would be good for an activity people do.
+3. Take the activity from 2. and Ask, _how_ and _why_ people do this.
 The outcome can be used as research question.

 >
 > Here is an example:
 >
-> * The initial idea is *“build a learning platform for university students”*
+> 1. The initial idea is _“build a learning platform for university students”_
-> * The meaningful activity connected to it can be *“using digital media in order to learn better for university”*
+> 2 The meaningful activity connected to it can be _“using digital media to learn better for university”_
-> * Asking *how* and *why* I come to *“How and why do students use computers in order to learn better for university?”*
+> * Asking _how_ and _why_ I come to _“How and why do students use computers to learn better for university?”_
+>
-> * I then refined the question a bit, since *in order to learn better* is often understood as remembering facts or passing exams.
-Also, “use computers” sounded like if I am not interested e.g. in smartphones or use of social networks.
-In the end, I used “How and why do students use digital media related to their studies”.
+>  I then refined the question a bit, since _“to learn better”_ is often understood as remembering facts or passing exams.
+Also, _“use computers”_ sounded like I am not interested e.g. in smartphones or use of social networks.
+In the end, I used _“How and why do students use digital media related to their studies”_.

 The research question is a help for you to ask more focused questions and to communicate your aims.
-It does not need to be the *one true question*.
+It does not need to be the *_one true question*_.
 Thus, it can also be refined later after you gained a better understanding of the matter.

 ## Find participants